 Please buy PIP coverage if you are a Maryland driver.
 More specifically, if you drive a car in Maryland DO NOT waive your PIP coverage.
 If you do, you are costing yourself money and security, neither of which should be your goal when purchasing insurance.

 PIP is short for Personal Injury Protection.
 It is a mandatory [shouldn’t this say elective?] portion of automobile insurance coverage in Maryland.
-Generally how it works is this – if you are involved in a car accident, either through the fault of someone else or through your own fault, PIP pays for your medical expenses and lost wages up to the amount of your limits.
+Generally how it works is this – if you are involved in a car accident, either through the fault of someone else or through your own fault, PIP pays for your medical expenses and lost wages up to the number of your limits.
 The limits are at least $2,500 and you can elect for higher limits.

 Why is this important?
 Suppose you are in a car accident and the other person is at fault.
 You go the emergency room and they advise you follow up with your primary doctor.
 Your doctor determines you need to be off work for several days and orders a course of physical therapy.
 Before you know it, you have racked up thousands of dollars in expenses and lost wages through no fault of your own.
 A settlement with the at-fault driver’s insurance company will not be initiated until all medical treatment is complete, which can take months or years.